AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-overview.md

 ## Use cases

-* Use **Destinations** to activate and send profiles or segments to marketing automation platforms, social networks, digital advertising platforms, and more.
+* Use **Destinations** to [activate](/help/rtcdp/destinations/activate-destinations.md) and send profiles or segments to marketing automation platforms, social networks, digital advertising platforms, and more.
-* Choose from a [self-service catalog](/help/rtcdp/destinations/destinations-catalog.md) of all the destinations available in Adobe Experience Platform.
+* Choose from a [self-service catalog](/help/rtcdp/destinations/destinations-catalog.md) of all the destinations available in Real-Time CDP.
 * Schedule data exports to your preferred destinations at regular times.

 ## Operations